johnjmur0/personal-dashboard/README.md

 But if you're a Mint, Marvin, Exist user, feel to reach out or checkout how I've processed those.
 Each were different.

+Below is an example with some made-up data

 P.S.
 I wiped the commit history b/c when I was prototying I had some config info hardcoded.

 Here's an example of how it looks now (with some actual data 0'd out):